Under a Willow - a long way from China, 2017 image Julie Milowick

 Ken’s design and staging create evocative settings within the chosen site and surrounds.
 Responding to the particular, inspiring setting of the piece, Ken’s imagery enhances the storyline and transports the audience through powerful visual imagery.

-RUSSELL:EVANS most recent work includes: In the Deep End 2017, Clunes swimming pool Under A Willow - a long way from China 2017, Castlemaine State Festival 600 degrees : 100 years of shade 2016, Scoribreac property Clunes GRASSLANDS 2014, Clunes STEAM!
+RUSSELL:EVANS most recent work includes: DEMOLISH 2018, Bendigo, Regional Centre for Culture major commission In the Deep End 2017, Clunes, Trentham and Newstead swimming pools Under A Willow - a long way from China 2017, Castlemaine State Festival 600 degrees : 100 years of shade 2016, Scoribreac property Clunes GRASSLANDS 2014, Clunes STEAM!
 2012, Lake Goldsmith Steam Rally TRIGGERED, currently in development 2017.